Skip to Content

 One of the most common issues with a moon valley pilea is that if it sits for too long in moist soil that has excess water, its roots can start decaying and rotting.

 The plant’s leaves will begin yellowing and grow weak.
-If you notice this change in your plant, make sure to take immediate action before it is too late.
+If you notice this change in your plant, take immediate action before it is too late.

 Low Humidity can Cause Damage

-If your moon valley pilea is in an environment that has humidity lower than what the plant can tolerate, then it will start to wilt and get yellow spots on the leaves with a weak and unhealthy appearance.
+If your moon valley pilea is in an environment with humidity lower than what the plant can tolerate, it will start to wilt and get yellow spots on the leaves with a weak and unhealthy appearance.

 This might not kill your plant, but it still needs your attention and requires to be fixed.
-Ensure your plant’s in a well moisturized and humid environment.
+Ensure your plants are in a well-moisturized and humid environment.

 Dehydration

-To prevent this from happening, make sure you keep watering your plants frequently so that they don’t get a chance to lose their moisture and go towards dehydration.
+To prevent this from happening, keep watering your plants frequently so they don’t get a chance to lose their moisture and go towards dehydration.

 Tips for Keeping Moon Valley Pilea Healthy and Growing